-- a) All hazardous/flammable materials are to be stored a segregated area and provided with secondary containment. - b) Thinner should be stored on separate pallets with secondary containment. - c) Appropriate fire extinguishers are to be placed in the area e) Procedure for Waste Management
+- a) All hazardous/flammable materials are to be stored a segregated area and provided with secondary containment. - b) Thinner should be stored on separate pallets with secondary containment. - c) Appropriate fire extinguishers are to be placed in the area

 4.3 Inspection of Storage Areas